sakaiproject/sakai/README.md

 Sakai runs on Apache Tomcat 7.
 Download the latest version from http://tomcat.apache.org and extract the archive.
 *Note: Sakai does not work with Tomcat installed via a package from apt-get, yum or other package managers.*

-You **must** configure Tomcat according to the instrcutions on this page: https://confluence.sakaiproject.org/display/BOOT/Install+Tomcat+7
+You **must** configure Tomcat according to the instructions on this page: https://confluence.sakaiproject.org/display/BOOT/Install+Tomcat+7

 When you are done, deploy Sakai to Tomcat: